pvlib/pvlib-python/docs/sphinx/source/contributing/introduction_to_contributing.rst

 While we welcome new contributors, reviewer capacity is limited.
 Therefore, following these core guidelines is essential:

-* Every pull request (PR) should address one or more open issues.
-The PR should be outlined in the issue discussion.
+* Pull requests (PRs) should address one or more open issues.
+Context should be provided, e.g. a link to the relevant discussion.
-* GSoC: For Google Summer of Code, we invite applications only from those with significant PV modeling experience and who are motivated to join the pvlib maintenance teams
+* GSoC: For Google Summer of Code, we invite applications only from those with significant PV modeling experience and who are motivated to join the pvlib maintenance team.
 * pvlib-python is an advanced scientific modeling toolbox.
 A background in solar energy and/or experience in pvlib-python is required to address some issues effectively.
 It is not always clear which issues